Saturno10/MyLeetCodeSolutions/README.md

 # MyLeetCodeSolutions
-The solutions I have implemented for the LeetCode problems that I have solved
+The solutions I have implemented for the LeetCode problems that I have solved.
+In case they are useful to you, feel free to use them as you wish.